5 smart ways to invest your stimulus check

 Because you don’t need earned income or taxable income to invest in an HSA, you can deposit your stimulus checks into it.
 You can open an HSA at most banks or brokerage firms.
 Your employer may offer one too.

-What to do if I didn’t get my stimulus checks
+What if I didn’t get my stimulus checks?

-You’d need your Notice 1444, a letter signed by President Donald Trump, which should have been sent last spring or summer.
-Another should be sent in late January or February.
+You’ll also need your Notice 1444, a letter signed by President Donald Trump, which was sent in the spring of 2020 and January of 2021.
 Record the payment amount in the letter when you file your tax return in 2021.

 Photo: Getty Images